 <<sharing about Christ>>

-Evangelism is the presenting of the gospel with the intention of bringing others, who currently are not Christians, to salvation – variously termed as faith in Christ, conversion, being born-again, or giving one’s heart to Christ.
+Evangelism is the presenting of the gospel (which means 'good news') with the intention of bringing others, who currently are not Christians, to salvation – variously termed as: faith in Christ, conversion, being born-again, or giving one’s heart to Christ.

-The evangelistic message is that God loves people, but all have sinned against Him and will be punished eternally by separation from Him.
-However Jesus died to provide a way back to God for us and we are commanded to repent of our waywardness (Jn 3:16; Rom 3:23, 5:8, 6:23; Act 17:30).
-Evangelism is not a numbers game of getting people to acknowledge an interest in Christ or filling in a decision card.
-Rather there needs to a clear presentation of the gospel so those who decide to embrace Christianity acknowledge and repent of their sin, accept Christ as Saviour, then live transformed lives because of their ongoing connection to Him.
+and Jesus died to provide a way back to God for us if we repent (turn away from) our waywardness (Jn 3:16; Rom 5:8; Act 17:30).
+Until the seriousness of the bad news is presented and understood in some measure, the good news can't be effectively communicated.
+It must be recognised evangelism is not a numbers game of getting people to acknowledge an interest in Christ or filling in a decision card.
+Rather there must be a clear presentation of the gospel so those who decide to embrace Christianity acknowledge and repent of their sin, accept Christ as Saviour, then live transformed lives because of their ongoing connection to Him.

-Often the unconverted are only told they need Jesus so they won’t end up in hell, and no mention is made of the fact that their sin is against a holy God and this must be addressed through repentance and a changed lifestyle (Act 3:19; 2 Tim 2:19).
-The seriousness of our wrongdoing needs to be confronted in an ongoing way so we can increasingly walk into newness of life as the works of the flesh are cast off (Rom 6:4; Eph 4:22-24).
-Salvation is not just adding Jesus to our lives; it also involves shedding the fruit and lifestyle of the carnal nature; a replacing of the old sinful qualities with the new life in Christ, the qualities of heaven (Gal 5:19-24).
+continuing' as before with a bit of Jesus (Act 3:19; 2 Tim 2:19).
+The seriousness of our wrongdoing needs to be confronted in an ongoing way so we can increasingly walk into newness of life as the works of the flesh are cast off (Rom 6:4; 2 Cor 5:17; Eph 4:22-24).
+Impassioned gospel messages may touch the emotions, but only the power of the Holy Spirit can bring conviction and repentance that transforms the heart (2 Tim 2:25).
+Real salvation is not just adding Jesus to our lives; it involves a replacing of the old sinful qualities and lifestyle with the new life in Christ, the qualities of heaven (2 Cor 5:17; Gal 5:19-24).
 Don’t misrepresent the Christian life by telling people when they become Christians all their problems will be solved, otherwise people will end up disillusioned and disappointed (Act 14:22).

-The command of Jesus “Go and make disciples” commences with the sharing of the Gospel (evangelism) and continues till the person is firmly established in Christ through discipleship (Mt 28:19,20).
+The command of Jesus to “Go and make disciples” commences with the sharing of the Gospel (evangelism) and continues till the person is firmly established in Christ through solid discipleship (Mt 28:19,20).
+All followers of Christ should be able to share the gospel with others (1 Pet 3:15).
+Personal evangelism is the responsibility of every believer.
+Jesus commands it, duty demands it and gratitude prompts it (Mt 28:19,20; Mk 5:19, 12:31).
+As believers we should not view ourselves as passengers on a cruise ship motivated by our own comfort on the way to heaven, rather we should be active crew members on a lifeboat intent on rescuing people drowning in the sea of sin.
+While we don't know the answer to every question we may be asked, we do know what Jesus has done for us, that once we were blind to spiritual truths, and now we see.
 We do not all have the gift of evangelism yet we all should share our faith in Christ with others in sincerity and love (Act 4:20; Eph 4:11; 2 Tim 4:5).
 There is no set formula, rather be relevant to the person and their situation, open to the Holy Spirit’s leading.

 Do I know how to effectively share the gospel?

-Although our culture measures by results (the number of conversions), do not underestimate the importance of the ground work – both the human sowing of seed and the increasing awareness of the need of a Saviour in the person’s spirit as the Holy Spirit opens their spiritual eyes in response to our intercession on their behalf (Jn 6:44, 14:6; 2 Cor 4:4).
-However, following conversion there should be adequate follow-up so the new Christian is securely grounded in the faith and receives care and spiritual nourishment, helping them have a robust relationship with the Lord.
+(Jn 6:44, 14:6; 2 Cor 4:4).
+However, following conversion there should be adequate follow-up so the new Christian is securely grounded in the faith and receives care and spiritual nourishment, helping them develop a robust relationship with the Lord.
 Opposition from Satan increases because he is annoyed another person has defected to the Kingdom of God and will try to regain their allegiance, so it is imperative the ‘babe in Christ’ is supported and grows strong, able to resist the many diverse attacks.

-All believers should give financially to Christian ministries that are involved in missions focused on evangelistic efforts, both locally and overseas where the gospel is presented.
+The mandate of Jesus to all His followers remains, "Go and make disciples of all nations..."
+(Mt 28:19,20).
+Besides personally sharing Christ with the unsaved, all believers should give financially to Christian ministries that are involved in missions focused on evangelistic efforts, both locally and overseas where the unmodified gospel is presented.
+The gospel truths can't be altered to make it more acceptable, but it can be culturally adapted (1 Cor 9:22, 15:1-4).
 Every Christian should understand the vital importance of prayer.
 “The harvest is great and the workers are few so pray to God for more recruits” – however you may be the solution to your own prayers (Mt 9:37,38).